Bushstar/bitcore-node/README.md

 Feathercore Node
 ============

 A Feathercoin full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [Bitcoin Core with additional indexing](https://github.com/bitpay/bitcoin/tree/0.12.1-bitcore) for more advanced address queries.
+At the minimum a node has an interface to [Feathercoin Core with additional indexing](https://github.com/FeatherCoin/feathercore) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install